 “Buy Here, Pay Here”

 These types of dealers will offer you a loan no matter what your credit history or score is.
-While this might seem like exactly what you need, there are some cons that can end up costing you.
+While this might seem like exactly what you need, some cons that can end up costing you.
 Not all “buy here, pay here” dealerships are bad but you should do your research and know what kind of interest rate you can qualify for ahead of time as they might try and scam you with an incredibly high one.

 Bad Credit Car Loans FAQs